 The visual impact of parking, storage and service areas should be minimized through proper design, siting, and screening techniques.
-See the County's Landscape Manual for additional guidance.

 - Use shared parking lots and parking structures, as opposed to single-use surface parking lots, to concentrate parking over a smaller area.
 Property owners are encouraged to work with adjoining properties to create shared parking and access opportunities, as well as parking lots and structures that are more environmentally friendly and attractive. - To the extent practical, surface parking and parking structures should be placed to the side and/or rear of buildings and not between a building and a public street or at lot corners abutting street intersections. - To the extent practical, parking should be screened from roadways with a hedge or wall.
-Wall materials, color and detailing should be coordinated with the adjoining buildings. - Minimize the amount and visual impact of pavement or asphalt area in the site through techniques such as efficient design of site circulation, landscaping and landscape islands to break up large expanses of pavement, and creative paving. - Use curb stops to prevent vehicles from encroaching on adjoining landscaping and walkways. - Highly visible façades of above-ground structured parking should be architecturally consistent with the project and the surrounding area. - To the extent practical, structured parking adjacent to a street should place its short dimension along the street edge to minimize the street frontage of the structure.
-Structured parking should include pedestrian scale features
+Wall materials, color and detailing should be coordinated with the adjoining buildings. - Minimize the amount and visual impact of pavement or asphalt area in the site through techniques such as efficient design of site circulation, landscaping and landscape islands to break up large expanses of pavement, and creative paving. - Use curb stops to prevent vehicles from encroaching on adjoining landscaping and walkways. - Highly visible façades of above-ground structured parking should be architecturally consistent with the project and the surrounding area. - To the extent practical, structured parking adjacent to a street should be placed with its short dimension along the street edge to minimize the street frontage of the structure.
+Structured parking should include pedestrian scale features such as merchandise or exhibit display windows, public art, or other approved features, as well as landscape berms or other landscape techniques to screen parking garage façades.